fixit-py/remote-keylogger/README.md

 Or you can manually change the default values of each arguments
 # About
-This script lets you log the key strokes made by the user stores it in a file and sends it to a specific email address within the specified time interval.
+This script lets you log the key strokes made by the user stores it in a file and sends it to a specific email address within the specified time interval. this script takes three argument with each one specifying the time, gmail, password